University of FloridaSolutions for Your Life

 Colony Removal

-When an established colony is found, it must be removed as soon as possible by a PCO.
+When a nuisance established colony is found, it must be removed as soon as possible by a PCO (See box 2).
 It is essential that clients or untrained personnel do not attempt to remove a colony as the job may pose a risk to the community and surrounding areas if not handled properly.

 Equipment Needed

-The following list details all of the equipment needed for removing honey bee colonies.
-Every piece may not be necessary for every job, yet it is recommended that PCOs carry all the items in order to be prepared for any possible circumstance.
+The following list details includes the equipment needed for removing honey bee colonies.
+Every piece may not be necessary for every job, yet it is recommended that PCOs carry all of the items in order to be prepared for any possible circumstance.
 It is very important to use the correct tools to be sure that the colony is removed without the potential for dangerous mistakes.
-A generator, 400 ft extension cord, and flashlight are needed to provide light during job as the best time to remove a colony is at night.
+A generator, 400 ft extension cord, and flashlight are needed to provide light during job as the best time to remove a colony is at night, when bees are unlikely to fly.
+Red light is ideal, as bees cannot see red light and thus will be less disturbed during the procedure than if using white light.

 Insecticides Needed

-There are four types of insecticides that may be used for colony removal.
+There are four types of insecticides that typically may be used for colony removal.

 Dust insecticide can be blown into nest after exit is blocked.
-Dust is slower acting, but bee movement distributes it well through the colony; also, dust insecticide is best used when a colony is located near exposed electrical equipment or wires.
+Dust is slower acting, but bee movement distributes it throughout the colony; also, dust insecticide is best used when a colony is located near exposed electrical equipment or wires.

-Liquid sprays do not work as well for the initial response to nesting bees.
+Liquid sprays do not work as well against nesting bees.
 Spraying liquid insecticide into the entrance will not sufficiently eradicate a honey bee colony.
-However, liquids are the recommended medium for residual treatments to be applied to an area after nest has been removed.
+However, liquids are the recommended medium as residual treatments to be applied to an area after the nest has been removed.

 Aerosols can be directed into nest openings and used for a fast knockdown kill, yet they do not provide residual protection.